klharp/Tableau-Citibike-Analysis/README.md

 ## Tableau Story

-The dashboards and story in Tableau provide:
+The dashboards and story in Tableau provides:

 * An introduction to the project